 They demand little to no human intervention, working around the clock to protect your cat.
 This makes them an extraordinarily convenient and low-maintenance option.

-However, the dangerous side effects of using flea collars often outweigh the convenience of this flea control option.
-Flea collars tend to use harsh chemicals that have negative effects for both cats and humans.
+However, the possible side effects of using flea collars often outweigh the convenience of this flea control option.
+Some flea collars have been associated with problems in cats, especially if they are curious chewers and ingest part of the collar.

 Because cats groom, it’s important to choose a flea spray that’s completely safe.